sophiakobzar/CS4375FinalProject/README.md

 - Windows: LaunchProgram.bat
 - Linux: LaunchProgram.bash

-* Macbook start file has not been tested.
+* The Macbook start file has not been tested.
 If any issues arrise, please try starting the server manually

 # Manual startup